 Craft of this type developed to combine good sea-going qualities with an ability to navigate easily in the shallow rivers of the south east coast.
 Thalatta encapsulates the characteristics typical of the breed:

 - shallow, flat-bottomed hull, ideal for river estuaries and the need to penetrate far inland for cargoes

 - ability to ‘dry out’ at low water and be loaded directly from horse-drawn carts

 - exceptionally efficient sail-plan and layout handled by ‘a man and a boy (ie skipper and mate) so that passages could be undertaken by sail power alone

 - large capacity (eg 150 tons) and flexibility to carry a wide range of cargoes, such as grain, coal, stone, bricks, bulk materials, animal feeds, waste products, straw and reed, timber, etc.

 A modern role, working with children

-In 1967 the ship was entirely restored and re-rigged to take on a different role as a schoolship under the flag of Sail Trust, initially, and the East Coast Sail Trust from 1971.
+In 1967 Thalatta was re-rigged to take on a different role as a schoolship under the flag of Sail Trust, initially, and the East Coast Sail Trust from 1971.
 Since then thousands of young people have benefited from the experiences of living and working as crew on Thalatta’s five-day voyages.